roberttco/4digitled-esp/README.md

 A WeMos D1 mini clone is the controller for this project.
 Only a single data pin is required and the display is powered form the +5v connection.
 The display will operate on 3.3 volts but that limits the display brightness.
 The data is one direction and therefore level shifting is not a concern for the 3.3v ESP8266.

 ## Power
 The display is powered form the US?B connection on the D1 Mini.
-While it will operation properly, the display does use a significant amount of power (about 950mA at full brightness with all segments on).
+While it will operation properly, the display does use a significant amount of power (about 180mA at full brightness with all segments on, 80mA in clock mode w/lowest brightness).
 It is, therefore not recommended to use a battery for power for long periods of time.

 # Configuration
 The code include a configuration file in the include folder named `config.h`.
 You can use this file however it will be committed to github (if you fork this repository) and will contain sensitive information.
 It is, therefore, suggested